Descriptions of Pennsylvania Streams

 Seven Mile Creek

 Seven Mile Creek is a very small creek located in Harborcreek Township.
 From its mouth to Route 5, the creek is located on the grounds of Glinodo Center, which is owned and operated by the Benedictine Sisters.
 Walk-in fishing is permitted, but you must park on Route 5 and walk in.
 The creek will be off to the east.
 Just upstream of Route 5 is a waterfall that stops the upstream run of fish in this creek.
+Currently, the landowner has posted the property south of Route 5 and fishing is not permitted from Route 5 to the waterfalls.
 Please be courteous and respectful to the Sisters and their property.

 Twelve Mile Creek